babel/website/docs/v8-migration.md

 - Remove `estree` plugin option `classFeatures` ([#13752](https://github.com/babel/babel/pull/13752))

-  **Migration**: Remove the option from your config.
-You will probably be fine with the new behaviour.
-Previously the `classFeatures` plugin enables `@babel/parser` to produce class properties AST compatible with ESLint 8.
+  **Migration**: Remove the option from your config, since it's now enabled by default.
+Previously the `classFeatures` plugin enables `@babel/parser` to produce class properties AST compatible with ESLint 8, following the ESTree specification.
 In Babel 8 the `eslint-parser` only works with ESLint 8 and above.

 ### `@babel/generator` {#configuration-change-generator}